National Practitioner Data Bank: Hospital Reporting Obligations, Reporting Immunity, and Physician Strategies

 The panel will review these and other relevant issues:

-- What are the critical reporting changes that in the 2018 NPDB guidebook?
+- What are the critical reporting changes in the NPDB guidebook?

 - What steps can counsel take to ensure compliance when dealing with a reporting "gray area"?